 UMCH’s campus is in Hamburg’s Bahrenfeld neighbourhood, nicknamed “Science City”.
 Bahrenfeld belongs to the Altona district and is one of the most attractive educational centres in Germany.
 It is easily accessible by car and public transportation; it’s one of the greenest regions of Hamburg and offers a high-quality living environment.

 The campus offers students the most modern facilities, such as multimedia lecture halls and learning and IT areas with excellently equipped workstations.
 In laboratories with the latest medical technology and equipment, students learn the required medical skills and have the opportunity to conduct research-based experiments.
 These include laboratories for biology, chemistry, and microscopy.

 The medical students also take advantage of the help of the Anatomage Table – a virtual 3D anatomy and dissection table – the most technologically advanced system for anatomy visualisation.
 This innovative technology helps medical students explore the anatomy of the human body in a varied and vivid way.
 With the help of 3D representations, anatomical structures can be interactively conveyed, and organs, blood vessels, and nerve fibres can be viewed from every angle.

 The university address is Albert-Einstein-Ring 11-15, 22761 Hamburg, Germany.

 The University of Targu Mures in Hamburg has created the Junior Researcher Academy to excite students about scientific work.
 Aspiring doctors are participating in international and interdisciplinary research teams.
-Scientifically gifted students receive enormous support in the form of workshops, meetings, and hackathons.
+Scientifically gifted students receive enormous support through workshops, meetings, and hackathons.